 Pathogenesis of Diseases

 Understanding the manner of development of a disease is vitally important in developing treatment.
 Many of our faculty members research the pathogenic mechanisms of diseases, which would allow the disease to be prevented if controlled.
-Particularly of note are laboratories led by Dr. Tsonwin Hai on inflammatory signals in conjunction with other stress signals, Dr. Frederick Villamena on the implication of free radicals, and Dr. Kirk Mykytyn on the roles of primary cilia.
+Particularly of note is the laboratory of Dr. Kirk Mykytyn on the roles of primary cilia.